I’m often asked:

 I’ve also written “blog-style” versions of my academic book reviews and articles:

-I also use the informality of blogging to re-visit and further explore my love for art and its connection to my research — especially surrealism and Salvador Dali, two topics that first sparked my interest in Spanish cultural history almost 20 years ago (!), but that I had set aside while working on what became my main areas of research: cultural representations of motherhood and feminism in early 20th-century Spanish literature.
-This past summer (2020) I taught an online, intensive Transatlantic Art course for the MA Program at the University of Southern Oregon’s Summer Language Institute for Spanish Teachers… so I’ll likely be adding more posts about that experience over the course of 2021.
+I use the informality of blogging to re-visit and further explore my love for art and its connection to my research — especially surrealism and Salvador Dali, two topics that first sparked my interest in Spanish cultural history about 20 years ago (!), but that I had set aside while working on what became my main areas of research: cultural representations of motherhood and feminism in early 20th-century Spanish literature.
+In the summer of 2020, I taught an online, intensive Transatlantic Art course for the MA Program at the University of Southern Oregon’s Summer Language Institute for Spanish Teachers… and I have adapted that course to the MA Spanish program here at K-State, so I will likely continue to post art-teaching-related content!

 ay to learn to write accessibly and to engage with a broader audience. – See more at: https://chroniclevitae.com/news/473-how-i-learned-to-stop-worrying-and-love-the-blog?cid=VTKT1#sthash.3mSPYhfA.dpuf

-Currently, I am an Associate Professor of Spanish at Kansas State University, in the “Little Apple,” Manhattan, Kansas.
-I have taught intermediate and advanced Spanish conversation and grammar courses, as well as Peninsular and Latin American literature courses, including our Don Quijote seminar, Spanish Civilization and Culture, Gender & the City in 20th-century Spain, and Mapping Madrid in the Silver Age.
-Since the 2016-17 academic year, I have taught a graduate seminar on AP Spanish literature with three different focuses: Latin American texts, Transatlantic themes, and Peninsular texts.
+Currently, I am an Associate Professor of Spanish and the Interim Department Head (year 2) at Kansas State University, in the “Little Apple,” Manhattan, Kansas.
+I earned tenure in May 2021.
+Since 2015 I have taught intermediate and advanced Spanish conversation and grammar courses, as well as Peninsular and Latin American literature courses, including our Don Quijote seminar, Spanish Civilization and Culture, Gender & the City in 20th-century Spain, Literary Portraiture & Modern Spain, and Mapping Madrid in the Silver Age.
+I have taught 3 versions of our graduate seminar on AP Spanish literature, each with different focuses: Spanish American texts, Transatlantic themes, and Peninsular texts.
 The course’s goal is to prepare graduate students — and advanced Spanish-Education majors — to be successful (AP) Spanish literature and culture teachers.
 Previously, I spent two years as a Visiting Assistant Professor (VAP) of Spanish at Grinnell College, where I taught Spanish language courses and designed a transatlantic seminar, Refashioning the Self: Hispanic Women’s Literature in the 20th Century.
 You can see my syllabi, as well as posts about readings, lessons, and student work from this women’s literature seminar on my Teaching page.

 I encourage all my students to study abroad, even if they are not language majors, as I believe spending time outside one’s own country, culture, and comfort zone offers enormous opportunities for learning and personal growth.
 As an undergraduate, a graduate student assistant, and now a Professor, I have studied and/or lived in Madrid and Pamplona, Spain; Adjuntas, Puerto Rico; Copán Ruinas, Honduras; Puebla, Mexico; and Atenas, Costa Rica.
 In January 2018 I took Kansas State Students to Costa Rica for a 2-week service-learning experience.